kjosib/sophie/docs/learn.rst

 In this example, I've added two more rounds of Newton's Method (and renamed a certain function accordingly).
 Even still, it's not enough.
 Feed a big enough number into the ``root(...)`` function and it stops too soon.

+	Of note, you can have underscores in numbers like ``123_465.789_012`` and you can group them as you like, so long as there is a digit on both sides of every underscore.

 It would be nice if we could let Sophie figure out when to stop.
 Perhaps we come up with a function like this::